-The cholinesterase inhibitors include donepezil (available with the brand name Aricept®), galantamine (Reminyl®, Razadyne®, Acumor®, Gatalin®), and rivastigmine (Exelon®).
+The cholinesterase inhibitors include donepezil (available with the brand name Aricept®, Aricet®), galantamine (Reminyl®, Razadyne®, Acumor®, Gatalin®), and rivastigmine (Exelon®).
 An earlier drug of this type was tacrine (Cognex®), which has mostly been superseded by the newer compounds because of its significant side effects.
 Side effects of these drugs may include diarrhoea, nausea, muscle cramps, insomnia or vivid dreams, fatigue and loss of appetite.

 NMDA receptor antagonists

 Memantine (known as Ebixa®, Axura® or Namenda®) has been licensed in several countries for treatment of moderate to severe Alzheimer’s disease.
 It is the first drug for people in the later stages of the disease.
 The drug modifies the function of a receptor in the brain which is involved with the chemical transmitter glutamate, and research has suggested that too much glutamate is damaging or toxic to the nerve cell.
 Side effects can include dizziness, headaches, tiredness, raised blood pressure and constipation.

 A number of other treatments, including vitamin E and omega-3 fatty acids, have shown some promising associations, but are not proven for routine use (and high doses of vitamin E can have negative effects).
 Nootropics, such as Ginkgo Biloba, are available in many countries.
 Ginkgo seems to improve cerebral blood flow, but it has not been proven to improve memory.
 There is no evidence that coconut oil is beneficial for people with dementia.

 Antipsychotic drugs (also known as ‘major tranquillisers’ or ‘neuroleptics’) are usually used to treat people with mental health conditions such as schizophrenia.
 In some people with dementia antipsychotics can help with certain symptoms such as aggression, agitation, hallucinations, and delusions (false beliefs).
 However, these drugs can cause serious side effects including mobility problems and an increased risk of stroke and death, particularly when used over longer periods.

 The use of antipsychotic drugs should be kept to a minimum.
 Non-drug approaches should be tried, and if an antipsychotic is prescribed the prescription should be reviewed regularly.